Back to all posts

 Conclusion

 Personas built on authentic customer feedback and client conversations serve as a great way to model your ideal target customer and align your team on the profile of the people you are creating it for.
+It's often used alongside with other models like the Ideal Customer Profile to provide holistic overview of your target audience.
 Learn more about the buyer persona from the comprehensive guide with definitions and examples from our blog.

 Latest stories in your inbox